jd28/rollnw/README.md

 - An [Model Parser](https://rollnw.readthedocs.io/en/latest/structure/model.html).
 See the [arclight](https://github.com/jd28/arclight) project for some model viewing.
 - A Resource Manager that can load all NWN containers (e.g. erf, key, nwsync) and also Zip files.
 - An implementation of NWN's [Localization System](https://rollnw.readthedocs.io/en/latest/structure/i18n.html) focused on utf8 everywhere.
+- Smalls is a statically-typed scripting language designed for NWN tooling.
+It replaces NWScript with modern features (modules, generics, first-class arrays/maps) while staying small enough to embed in rollNW-based tools.
+See the [docs](lib/nw/smalls/docs/index.md) for a language spec.

 ## Goals